-A candidate must already hold the Tournament Director qualification, and have directed Tournaments totalling at least 50 A points in the five-year period immediately prior to sitting the written examination.
+A candidate must already hold the Tournament Director qualification and have directed Tournaments totalling at least 50 A points in the five-year period immediately prior to sitting the written examination.
+A candidate will be expected to have assisted as a director and/or scorer at 3 National events prior to sitting the practical examination.

-Candidates are expected to be familiar with, and capable of making decisions and rulings on, all of the Laws in The Laws of Duplicate Bridge 2007 as accepted by NZ Bridge and current at the time of the examination.
+Candidates are expected to be familiar with, and capable of making decisions and rulings on, all of the Laws in The Laws of Duplicate Bridge 2017 as accepted by NZ Bridge and current at the time of the examination.
 Similar familiarity with, and an ability to rule on, items covered by the NZ Bridge Rules and Regulations current at the time, including (but not limited to) the versions of rules where the sponsoring organisation has a choice, alert procedures, systems regulations and Appeals Committee procedures, is expected.
-Candidates must be able to successfully set up, run and score multi-session and multi-event Tournaments or Congresses.
+Candidates must be able to successfully set up, run and score multi-session and multi-event Tournaments or Congress

-TOURNAMENT DIRECTOR'S POLICY
+TOURNAMENT DIRECTORS POLICY